dmx-systems/dmx-documentation/docs/user.rst

 .. image:: _static/change-field-order2.png

-In the detail panel you can now drag the child types into the right order with your mouse.
+In the Detail Panel you can now drag the child types into the right order with your mouse.

 .. image:: _static/change-field-order3.png